kdilayer/maventa2odoo/README.md

     "profiles": [
         {
             "name": "Comapny name One",                            => name of profile usually company name, only used for debugging
-            "maventa_client_id": "User API key",                   => get this from maventa or from me "maventa_client_secret": "Company UUID key",           => get this from maventa or from me "maventa_vendor_api_key": "Vendor API key",            => get this from maventa or from me
+            "maventa_client_id": "User API key",                   => get this from maventa or ask "maventa_client_secret": "Company UUID key",           => get this from maventa or ask "maventa_vendor_api_key": "Vendor API key",            => get this from maventa or ask

             "odoo_url": "https://xxx-url-db-237848.dev.odoo.com/", => this your odoo server url
             "odoo_db": "db-237848",                                => odoo database id